skedgeme/wrecker/examples/Client.md

 module WreckerSpec where
 ```

-`NamedFieldPuns` will let us destructure records conveniently. `DeriveAnyClass` and
+- `NamedFieldPuns` will let us destructure records conveniently.
-`DeriveGeneric` are used turned on so the compiler can generate the JSON
+- `DeriveAnyClass` and `DeriveGeneric` are used turned on so the compiler
-conversion functions for us automatically.
+  can generate the JSON conversion functions for us automatically.
+- `OverloadedStrings` is a here so redditors don't yell at me for using `String` instead of `Text`
+- `DuplicateRecordFields` let's us use the `username` field in two records ... welcome to the future.

 Now we import the packages necessary to make the client.